galenhuntington/g86/README.md

 [Z85](https://rfc.zeromq.org/spec:32/Z85/), used in the ZeroMQ project.
 It utilizes the fact that 85⁵ ⩾ 256⁴, and it has a more selective set of 85 characters than the earlier Ascii85.
-However, it lacks many of the above properties: The spec only allows input of length a multiple of four, the encoding does not preserve lexicographic order, and `<>&` are used.
+However, it lacks many of the above properties: the spec only allows input of length a multiple of four, the encoding does not preserve lexicographic order, and `<>&` are used.
 It _does_ exclude the backquote `` ` ``, which G86 does not, since in my view this character is less special